 How things go bad

 Seems many of the cognitive ailments we suffer from today are nothing new.
 Our ancestors thousands of years ago were dealing with many of the same issues we face today.

 As we get older, our brain chemistry and energy metabolism changes.
 This can happen at any age once we enter our adult years.

 ↓ Chronic inflammation

-↓ Cardiovascular disease (high blood pressure, atherosclerosis)
+↓ Cardiovascular disease (high blood pressure, which affects blood clotting, atherosclerosis)

 ↓ Metabolic disease (diabetes, non-alcoholic liver disease)